recon007jf/Scout-AI-App/walkthrough.md

 - **Export All:** Click the sidebar button to download the entire dataset as CSV.
 - **Export Single:** Click "⬇️ Download CSV" inside any card to get just that lead's data.

+### 5. Bulk Actions & Integrity
+- **Fix Incomplete Leads:** A sidebar button to auto-regenerate all leads missing data or emails.
+- **Integrity Check:** A sidebar button to audit the database, flagging leads where the current role on LinkedIn doesn't match the target firm.

+### 6. Manual Overrides
+- **Edit Data:** Expand any lead card and scroll to "Manual Updates" to fix Email Addresses or LinkedIn URLs directly.
+- **Email Guessing:** The system now auto-guesses missing emails (labeled with `[guess]`) and provides a reason.

 ## Deployment Details
 - **Platform:** Google Cloud Run (Serverless)
 - **Security:** Publicly accessible URL, protected by application-level password.